markhillard/YRSS/README.md

 `snippetlimit`: (**integer**) - character limit of first paragraph in content if `snippet` option is **true**

 `linktarget`: (**string**) - accepts **_self**, **_blank**, **_parent**, and **_top**

-## How to Contribute

-Team contributions are how we keep our code great.
-Please adhere to the following guidelines.

-### Workflow

-For code changes, you'll need to submit a pull request.
-If you've never submitted one, it's easy.
-Just follow the [contribution docs](https://guides.github.com/introduction/flow/).

-Basically:

-1. Create a branch
-2. Add commits
-3. Open a Pull Request
-4. Deploy
-5. Merge (and delete branch if no longer needed)

-## Suggestions / Concerns?

-Please use the issue tracker in this repo to report bugs or suggest improvements.